public health insurance

 of your monthly gross salary

-you’ll have to pay for public health insurance in Germany is in 2022 set at € 769.16 per month
+you’ll have to pay for public health insurance in Germany is currently set at € 1,050.54 per month

-on the contribution rate if they see financial needs in order to continue working sustainable.
+on the contribution rate if they see financial needs in order to continue working sustainably.
 So it can make sense to look for lower premium costs for nearly equal coverage.

 for the most expensive public health insurances on the market.
 On average

-Important to know: In Germany, the employer pays a share of the costs for the employees' statutory health insurance.
-This share also amounts to 14.6% of gross salary.
+Important to know: In Germany, the employer pays a share of the costs for the employees' statutory health insurance, which is approximately half the total premium paid.
 It is not deducted from the employee's gross salary, but is a separate employer contribution.

 How to save money on public health insurance premiums?

 Save money by comparing the additional contributions of health insurance companies.
-BMW BKK, for example, has an additional contribution of only 0.3%.
-BKK 24, on the other hand, has a rate of 2.4%.
-The Techniker is in the middle with 1.3%.
+Currently, BKK Firmus, for example, has an additional contribution of only 0.9%.
+Bahn BKK, on the other hand, has a rate of 2.2%.
+The Techniker is below average with 1.2%.
 With a gross monthly income of €5,000, that means:

-- Additional contribution BMW BKK: € 15 per month
+- Additional contribution BKK Firmus: € 46.58 per month

-As you can see, you save € 1,260 per year by choosing the cheaper health insurance in our example.
+As you can see, you save up to a total of € 807 per year by choosing the cheaper health insurance in our example.
 Unfortunately, not all health insurance companies are open to all employees.
 Advice on getting a good public health insurance for Expats with low additional premium can save you a lot of money.

-If you already are set up with a public health insurance without prior knowledge of these differences: You can switch after 18 months membership to any other public health insurance with just two months’ notice (you can switch to private health insurances at any time, btw.
-And you don’t have to wait so long to give notice).
+If you already are a member of a public health insurance without prior knowledge of these differences, you can switch after 18 months membership to any other public health insurance with just two months’ notice (you can switch to private health insurances at any time, btw, and you don’t have to wait so long to give notice).
 We can assist you in such a switch if you like, just contact us.

 General coverage of the statutory health insurances in Germany